yparks/switchApp/README.md

 # switch

-"switch" is an Android dictionary app designed and implemented in Java by Ashley Vo, Barbara Arango, Roberto Amparán, and Ying Parks for our Mobile App Programming final project.
-It's aim is to provide a fresh and comical research experience for Professor Ellen Spertus' beginning Computer Science students at Mills College.
+"switch" is an Android dictionary app designed and implemented in Java by Ashley Vo, Barbara Arango, Roberto Amparán, and Ying Parks for our Mobile Application Development final project.
+Its aim is to provide a fresh and comical research experience for Professor Ellen Spertus' beginning Computer Science students at Mills College.
 <br>
 <br>
 <br>